wp-plugins/magic-action-box/readme.txt

 5. Action Box Settings Screen

 == Changelog ==
+= 2.9.5 =
+* Fixed css generator where it wasn't putting out the property for submit buttons on hover
+* Fixed paging issue when on page with custom query
+* added mab_allowed_post_types filter for making it possible to show action boxes on other post types

 = 2.9.4 =
 * Added new action box type - Contact Form 7 box